callumc34/Audialytix/README.md

 ### Database Container

-The database container simply holds a MongoDB instance which is used by the website container to store the analysis results.
+The database container simply holds a Postgres instance which is used by the website container to store the analysis results.
 This container is not publicly exposed and is only accessible from the website container.
-Django does not inherently support MongoDB and thus the Djongo library is used to facilitate the ORM relationship between the website container and the database container.
+Psycopg2 is used to facilitate the ORM relationship between Django and Postgres.

 This container uses a volume when used with the compose command to store and maintain the data between runs - `db/data`.

 #### ENV Variables

-- `MONGO_INITDB_ROOT_USERNAME` - The username of the account on the MongoDB database
+- `POSTGRES_USER` - The username of the account on the Postgres database
-- `MONGO_INITDB_ROOT_PASSWORD` - The password of the account on the MongoDB database
+- `POSTGRES_PASSWORD` - The password of the account on the Postgres database
-- `MONGO_INITDB_DATABASE` - The name of the database to use
+- `POSTGRES_DB` - The name of the database to use

 ## Current Features